 Even though you’ll be all plugged in wherever you go, it’s helpful to carry a portable charging bank for your cell phone in your carry-on bag – especially if you have a long flight.

-There are popular brands like Anker that make charging banks for cell phones and laptops.
+Popular brands like Anker make charging banks for cell phones and laptops.
 Both varieties are about the size of a cell phone and light enough to carry with you.

 3. Headphones